Chat Rat Physics: How a Homemade Ramp Inspired an Evel Knievel Jump

 That’s when the memories started pouring out.

 The chat piles.
 The BB wars.
 The backyard bacon bustin’.
 The porchside bobcat squalls.
+All the daredevil stunts gone wrong.
 The town that vanished—but never really left.

 This was the spark.